-- consideration vulnerable road users; and - Automatic walk signalization. - Address speed and emerging safety issues (for example drug impaired driving), increased enforcement, infrastructure changes (for example raised crosswalks, chicanes, bumpouts, etc.), and public education and encouragement. - Incentivize safe driving through public education and programs.
-Opportunities include: - Creating a Somerville version of Boston's Safest Driver Competition; - Building a Traffic Garden to give a safe space for learning the rules of the road; and - Utlizing movable message board signs that remind people about safety for all road users. - Improve bus stops by adding or improving lighting, installing bus shelters, building "floating bus stops," providing real-time arrival data, implementing national best practice including bus stop spacing,
+- Develop standards for crosswalks for safer, more accessible crossing.
+Possible opportunities include: - Implementing Leading Pedestrian Intervals; - Setting walk signal durations that take into consideration vulnerable road users; and - Automatic walk signalization. - Address speed and emerging safety issues (for example drug impaired driving), increased enforcement, infrastructure changes (for example raised crosswalks, chicanes, bumpouts, etc.), and public education and encouragement. - Incentivize safe driving through public education and programs.
+Opportunities include: - Creating a Somerville version of Boston's Safest Driver Competition; - Building a Traffic Garden to give a safe space for learning the rules of the road; and

-- and other national best practices.
-Explore opportunities to make these updates distinctive, as a potential arts and culture collaboration. - Add wayfinding information at bus stops, train stops, and bikeshare stations. - Educate City staff on best practices and national pilot projects, such as Boston's Play Around the City. - Update the City's parking policies to: - Prioritize those who need on-street parking (for example those with disabilities); - Include household limits; - Include dynamic pricing in walkable centers; - and Implement parking maximums for projects within a certain radius to rapid transit. - Make the most of curb space by favoring pickup/ dropoff zones, loading zones, and short term parking over long term storage. - Pilot and create a plan for permanently pedestrianizing streets, particularly in high traffic areas such as squares and near active public spaces.
-Work with the Disabilities Commission and commercial vendors to accommodate mobility and business needs. - Require a certain level of dense housing, especially affordable housing, around rapid transit to increase how many people can access rapid transit. - Address negative externalities and challenges associated with TNCs.
-Define pick-up zones and increase traffic enforcement in problem areas. - Define protocol and safety standards for micromobility devices (scooters, e-bikes, etc) and communicate outcomes - Explore innovative financing methods to fund
+- Utlizing movable message board signs that remind people about safety for all road users. - Improve bus stops by adding or improving lighting, installing bus shelters, building "floating bus stops," providing real-time arrival data, implementing national best practice including bus stop spacing, and other national best practices.
+Explore opportunities to make these updates distinctive, as a potential arts and culture collaboration. - Encourage walking by providing seating, improving lighting, and access to public restroom facilities. - Add wayfinding information at bus stops, train stops, and bikeshare stations. - Educate City staff on best practices and national pilot projects, such as Boston's Play Around the City. - Update the City's parking policies to: - Prioritize those who need on-street parking (for example those with disabilities); - Include household limits; - Include dynamic pricing in walkable centers; - Implement parking maximums for projects within a certain radius to rapid transit. - Make the most of curb space by favoring pickup/ dropoff zones, loading zones, and short term parking over long term storage. - Pilot and create a plan for permanently pedestrianizing streets, particularly in high traffic areas such as squares and near active public spaces.
+Work with the Disabilities Commission and commercial vendors to accommodate mobility and business needs. - Require a certain level of dense housing, especially affordable housing, around rapid transit to increase how many people can access rapid transit.

-- new infrastructure projects, such as DIF districts, development impact and mobility fees, and transportation utility fees. - Utilize Social Impact Funds, (funds from private organizations for the communities in which they exist) when possible. - Work with the Commonwealth to reduce emissions caused by I-93 by reducing the number of cars on I-93 and restoring HOV lanes. - Invest in a sidewalk state-of-good-repair database.
+- Address negative externalities and challenges associated with TNCs.
+Define pick-up zones and increase traffic enforcement in problem areas. - Define protocol and safety standards for micromobility devices (scooters, e-bikes, etc) and communicate outcomes - Explore innovative financing methods to fund new infrastructure projects, such as DIF districts, development impact and mobility fees, and transportation utility fees. - Utilize Social Impact Funds, (funds from private organizations for the communities in which they exist) when possible. - Work with the Commonwealth to reduce emissions caused by I-93 by reducing the number of cars on I-93 and restoring HOV lanes. - Invest in a sidewalk state-of-good-repair database.
 Recruit volunteers and/or better utilize 311 to gather data on the condition of sidewalks in Somerville to understand where pain points are. - Implement a "dig once" approach for right-of-way construction projects.
 This approach leverages opportunities including separating sanitary and sewer systems, installing cycle tracks, and implementing road diets. - Update traffic signals with modern controls that are able to more easily adjust based on changes to all types of transportation volumes and modes. - Pursue opportunities to electrify public transportation.
-Advocate for upgrading legacy commuter rail corridors to more frequent, electric multiple-unit trains. - Work with the Commonwealth and regional partners to connect outlying transit centers and regional attractions. - Prioritize public transit by investing in bus lanes and transit signal priority. - Expand municipal snow clearance to also include sidewalks, perhaps even before streets are cleared
+Advocate for upgrading legacy commuter rail corridors to more frequent, electric multiple-unit trains.

+- Work with the Commonwealth and regional partners to connect outlying transit centers and regional attractions. - Prioritize public transit by investing in bus lanes and transit signal priority. - Expand municipal snow clearance to also include sidewalks, perhaps even before streets are cleared

-Public Space and the Natural Environment
+Public Space & the Natural Environment